phkhanhtrinh23/vessel_segmentation/README.md

 ### Introduction

 Extraction of the blood vessel system of a liver is a challenging task in the field of medical image processing.
 Normally, doctors must examine each slice manually to achieve accurate vessel segmentation.
-Our solution is called **Extraction of Liver Vessel Systems From CT-Image**, an automatic vessel segmentation.
+Our solution is called Extraction of Liver Vessel Systems From CT-Image, an automatic vessel segmentation.

-This is also a *scientific research* I and Duong, a friend of mine, conducted together.
-Here is the link to our paper [Extraction of Liver Vessel Systems From CT-Image](https://drive.google.com/file/d/1ZSpyWUpRR0TInZEg4b-lZaciS8tsj_mM/view?usp=sharing).
+This is also a scientific research I and Duong, a friend of mine, conducted together.
+Here is the link to our paper [Extraction of Liver Vessel Systems From CT-Image](https://github.com/phkhanhtrinh23/vessel_segmentation/blob/main/paper/SVOISP-2021-KH&KTMT-125.pdf).

 This project is trained and evaluated on [the public IRCAD dataset.](https://www.ircad.fr/research/data-sets/liver-segmentation-3d-ircadb-01/)